simplex-chat/simplex-chat/blog/20230301-simplex-file-transfer-protocol.md

 ## Why didn't we just use some existing solution?

-We really hoped to find some existing open-source solution that we would integrate in SimpleX Chat.
+We really hoped to find some existing open-source solution that we could integrate with SimpleX Chat.

 We decided not to use torrent-like or any other P2P solutions because of their lack of privacy, challenging legality in some jurisdictions and, in many cases, because they are inefficient in groups.